razorpay/opencensus-php/CONTRIBUTING.md

 #### 2.4.
 CSS

+**Note** Please use Blade and styled components for styling all new pages/features being developed.
+If your designs do not include Blade components and Blade tokens please discuss with your design team and adopt your designs to make use of Blade.
+If your design has components which are not yet developed in Blade, please reach out to Blade devs for support.

 - Formatting is done properly on CSS **_(check needs to be automated)_**
 - Consistency in CSS/Stylus rules (not a mix of CSS & Stylus) - follow the stylus syntax if you are using .styl files - <https://stylus-lang.com/docs/css-style.html>
 - `!important` is not used until necessary **_(check needs to be automated)_**